owncloud/ocis/docs/ocis/deployment/owncloud10_with_oc_web.md

 `docker-compose up -d`

 Open https://oc10.owncloud.test in your browser and accept the invalid certificate warning.
 You now can login with the ownCloud 10 default user "admin" and password "admin".
 As you might have noticed, you did not see the login prompt of ownCloud 10.
 This was the login prompt of oCIS.
-When you go to application you can both in oCIS web and ownCloud 10 see a switch to switch vice versa.
+When you go to application you can both in ownCloud Web and ownCloud 10 see a switch to switch vice versa.